lupyuen/nuttx-star64/README.md

 (No response to UART Input)

-So it seems we are Claiming Interrupts correctly.
+So it seems we are Completing Interrupts correctly.

-We checked the other RISC-V NuttX Ports, they Claim Interrupts the exact same way.
+We checked the other RISC-V NuttX Ports, they Claim and Complete Interrupts the exact same way.

-_Are we Claiming the Interrupt too soon?
+_Are we Completing the Interrupt too soon?
 Maybe we should slow down?_

-Let's slow down the Interrupt Claiming with a Logging Delay: [qemu_rv_irq_dispatch.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/arch/risc-v/src/qemu-rv/qemu_rv_irq_dispatch.c#L81-L88)
+Let's slow down the Interrupt Completion with a Logging Delay: [qemu_rv_irq_dispatch.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/arch/risc-v/src/qemu-rv/qemu_rv_irq_dispatch.c#L81-L88)

 ```c
 if (RISCV_IRQ_EXT <= irq)